CrazyBaran/raven/docs/Environments.md

 ### Staging

+**In September 2024, the staging instance was shut down and two new environments were introduced: Raven_IaC new DEV and Raven_Prod_v2 PROD**

-The staging environment is used for testing purposes.
+~~The staging environment is used for testing purposes.
 It is set up to use a staging database and cache instances.
-Both can be accessed locally, but bear in mind that the Entra ID is not configured to be used locally, which means that trying to run the staging enviromnent locally will not be fully possible.
+Both can be accessed locally, but bear in mind that the Entra ID is not configured to be used locally, which means that trying to run the staging enviromnent locally will not be fully possible.~~

-The creation of that environment is done by the Bicep definition to a degree - the configuration of the webapp still had to be done manually.
+~~The creation of that environment is done by the Bicep definition to a degree - the configuration of the webapp still had to be done manually.~~

-The staging environment has its own Entra ID auth app registration, and it's a production organisation in Azure (the same that will be used for production).
-The Sharepoint instance integration is also located in the same organisation in Azure as Entra ID, so it can access actual user files.
+~~The staging environment has its own Entra ID auth app registration, and it's a production organisation in Azure (the same that will be used for production).
+The Sharepoint instance integration is also located in the same organisation in Azure as Entra ID, so it can access actual user files.~~

-The Affinity instance set for the staging environment is a dev instance and it points to its own list.
+~~The Affinity instance set for the staging environment is a dev instance and it points to its own list.~~

-The deployment is done manually when it is considered stable - it requires running backend and frontend pipelines.
+~~The deployment is done manually when it is considered stable - it requires running backend and frontend pipelines.~~

 Links:
 * [Client](https://raven-staging.mubadalacapital.ae/)